krahd/bw/README.md

+## Below is the original readme, this is a fork of https://github.com/Serhiy-Shekhovtsov/webcam-pulse-detector with modifications and additions to be used in an interactive artwork.

 ## This repository is a fork of [thearn/webcam-pulse-detector](https://github.com/thearn/webcam-pulse-detector) with few modifications made for automated video processing support:

 - Tracking starts automatically when face is stable for N seconds.